 We work to achieve the goals of the community

 We partner with numerous organisations and community groups throughout Shepparton.

 Meet our students

-The benefits of being a student in a small multicultural campus is the provision of a family environment.
-The Shepparton campus is a home to me in that I feel a sense of belonging, with friendly academic staff who are always available.
+The benefit of being a student in a small, multicultural campus is the provision of a family environment.
+The Shepparton Campus is a home to me in that I feel a sense of belonging, with friendly academic staff who are always available.
 I know most the staff by name and vice versa.
 Studying in such a supportive and friendly environment not only enabled me to successfully complete my Bachelor of Arts degree but also gave me the confidence to undertake my Honours studies.
 With the continued encouragement, support, and care of my lecturers I have completed my Honours Degree in Sociology (First Class).

 Contact our team

 Researchers from the La Trobe Rural Health School are seeking participants for a study into community perceptions of Social Work

 La Trobe Rural Health School Deputy Dean Dr Melanie Bish will be creating a university-led graduate transition program for rural nurses as part of an exclusive Rural Leadership Program.

 La Trobe’s Violet Vines Marshman Centre for Rural Health Research launches Australia's first Rural Health Consumer Panel

 We would like to acknowledge the Yorta Yorta and Bangerang Country.
 We acknowledge the beautiful and unique landscape, waterways and animals of this area.